1Panel-dev/webkubectl/README.md

 # Benefit

-Web Kubectl enables you to manage kubernetes credentials and run kubectl command in web browser, so that you don't have to install kubectl on your local PC or some other servers, furthermore Web Kubectl can be used for a team.
+Web Kubectl helps you to manage kubernetes credentials and run kubectl command in web browser, so that you don't have to install kubectl on your local PC or some other servers, furthermore Web Kubectl can be used for a team.

 # Advantage
 -  **Support multiple user and multiple Kubernetes clusters**：One deployment of Web Kubectl can be used for a team, all of the team members can use Web Kubectl simultaneously although they are connecting different Kubernetes clusters or different privileges.